awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 + Kinesis
 + Amazon RDS

+CloudWatch also supports trimmed mean and other performance statistics, which can have a similar use as percentiles\.
+For more information, see [CloudWatch statistics definitions](Statistics-definitions.md)\.

 ## Alarms<a name="CloudWatchAlarms"></a>

 You can use an *alarm* to automatically initiate actions on your behalf\.
 An alarm watches a single metric over a specified time period, and performs one or more specified actions, based on the value of the metric relative to a threshold over time\.
 The action is a notification sent to an Amazon SNS topic or an Auto Scaling policy\.
 You can also add alarms to dashboards\.